martinsander00/sol-usdc-agg/README.md

 # Solana Whirlpool Price Monitor

-A Rust application that monitors and displays real-time prices of specified Solana Whirlpool pools in the terminal.$
+A Rust application that monitors and displays real-time prices of specified Solana Whirlpool pools in the terminal.

 ## Features